AnykeyNL/OCI-SuperDelete/README.md

 # OCI-SuperDelete
-Delete all OCI resources in a compartment
+Delete all OCI resources in a compartment.

+Written by Richard Garsthagen - www.oc-blog.com

 ## Running the script
 how to run: